xrdocs-staging/8000/_tutorials/cisco-8000-fib-scale-for-silicon-one-p100.md

 The maximum unidimensional numbers are 6M IPv4 routes OR 3M IPv6 routes.
 This of course can vary depending on the prefixes distribution.
 All IPv4 and IPv6 routes are installed into a hierarchical LPM (Longest Prefix Match) database, apart from IPv6 host routes (IPv6 /128) which are installed into the CEM (Central Exact Match) database.
 It's interesting to note unlike Q200, there is no hw-module profile or knob required to reach such scale.

-**Info** The numbers provided and tested are without FIB compression and are raw LPM scale capabilities.
+**Info:** The numbers provided and tested are without FIB compression and are raw LPM scale capabilities.
 {: .notice--info}

 # FIB Scale Testing Methodology